tpperez/nextjs_template/docs/testing.md

 # Testing Framework

-Testing patterns and configurations implemented in this Next.js template.
+Testing patterns and configurations for this Next.js template.
 The template provides working examples of component, hook, service, and store testing that teams can reference and extend for their applications.

-**Reference Implementation:** The Pokemon examples demonstrate real testing patterns across [`app/views/pokemon/`](../app/views/pokemon/), [`app/components/ui/`](../app/components/ui/), [`app/services/http/`](../app/services/http/), and [`app/stores/pokemon-history/`](../app/stores/pokemon-history/).

 ---